andreztz/LooksBetter/README.md

 # visu

-visu change type and size of font in github.
+visu changes font type and size in github and gitlab.